golemfactory/golem-architecture/arch-snapshot/arch.md

   ProviderAgent->>GolemNetwork: Reject remaining Agreement Proposals
 ```

+##### Example of negotiation

+To better understand the [Negotiation](#process-of-negotiations-and-making-an-agreement) process, let’s consider an example
+involving the negotiation of a [payment platform](#payment-platform).
+This will illustrate how agents can use different
+strategies and what negotiation protocols can be built on top of the [property and language](#discovery-and-offersdemand-matching).

+When declaring a payment platform in an [Offer](#offer), the Provider Agent lists [wallet](#wallet) addresses for each
+platform it supports.
+It is the Requestor Agent's responsibility to choose the platform by specifying the appropriate
+[property](#property) in their demand.
+The Requestor Agent can approach negotiations in two ways:

 ###### 1. Static Negotiations
 Suppose the Requestor Agent prefers payments on the Polygon network.
 In this case, they require the Provider Agent to support
 Polygon and will not select a Provider Agent that doesn’t.

 Since the Requestor has a specific requirement, multiple negotiation stages aren't necessary.
 They can simply add
-a constraint to their demand, instructing the matching algorithm to filter out Providers that don’t meet this
+a [constraint](#constraint) to their [Demand](#demand), instructing the matching algorithm to filter out Providers that
-requirement.
-In their demand, they set the chosen platform as a fixed value.
+don’t meet this requirement.
+In their Demand, they set the chosen platform as a fixed value.

 ###### 2. Dynamic Negotiations
 Now imagine a Requestor Agent that can pay on multiple platforms but prioritizes them based on transaction fees.
 In this
 scenario, the Requestor Agent has a larger pool of potential Providers since they don’t restrict the platform by adding
 a constraint to their demand.

-Instead, the Requestor Agent collects proposals from the market and evaluates them based on estimated costs.
+Instead, the Requestor Agent collects Proposals from the market and evaluates them based on estimated costs.
 In later stages
-of proposal exchange, they choose the platform by setting the relevant property according to the Providers' scores,
+of Proposal exchange, they choose the platform by setting the relevant [property](#property) according to the Providers' scores,
-which are based on potential transaction costs.
+which are based on potential [transaction](#transaction-on-blockchain) costs.

 #### 4. Allocate the promised Resources in accordance with the Agreement

-Once the Agreement is signed, the Provider Agent is expected to reserve the promised resources for the Requestor’s use.
+Once the [Agreement](#agreement) is signed, the Provider Agent is expected to reserve the promised [resources](#resource) for the
-During this time, the Provider Agent cannot sell these resources to anyone else and must be prepared to start the Activity.
+Requestor’s use.
+During this time, the Provider Agent cannot sell these resources to anyone else and must be prepared
-For instance, if the Provider Agent is selling computing power through a Virtual Machine Execution Environment, they
+to start the [Activity](#activity).
+For instance, if the Provider Agent is selling computing power through a [Virtual Machine Execution
-declared in Agreement a specific amount of RAM and a certain number of threads to be allocated for the VM.
+Environment](#vm), they declared in Agreement a specific amount of RAM and a certain number of threads to be allocated for the VM.
 Provider Agent can only sell any remaining RAM and cores to other Requestors.

 Resource access always occurs within the context of an Activity.
 Creating an Activity is synonymous with starting an